 JUST TWO GUYS (2000)

 This is me goofing off with Tyson when no one else was around.
 Far from essential, but kind of fun.
 “Fish Head Blues” has a certain glistening something about it.

 SCOTCH TAPE SEX POT (2000)

 What would later become the “classic” GWD lineup is in place for the first time, with none of us inhabiting what our later roles would be.
 Gord and Tyson play various things with strings.
-I start off playing Fender Rhodes before deciding to sit back and unspool my brain while someone else does the musical heavy lifting for a change.
+I start out playing Fender Rhodes before deciding to sit back and unspool my brain while someone else does the musical heavy lifting for a change.
 We all sing.
 Again I was the only guy in the room who wasn’t high.
 This is an odd little album, with nary a conventional song in sight, but it’s always been a favourite of mine.
 That we could come up with so many different ideas while improvising over the course of one almost unbroken recording session is pretty impressive, I think.

 GUYS WITH TYSON’S DAD (2001)

 Tyson’s dad joins us for some pretty aimless jamming (hence the album title).
-I was the only person who wasn’t stoned yet again.
-A few songs go some interesting places, but as marathon improv sessions go, this can’t match the inspired dementia of SCOTCH TAPE SEX POT.
+Again I was the only person who wasn’t stoned.
+A few songs go some interesting places, but as marathon improv sessions go, this one can’t match the inspired dementia of SCOTCH TAPE SEX POT.
 I spent most of the time we were recording trying to find an effect I liked for my voice.
 I failed.

 GUYS WITHOUT TYSON (2001)

 Pretty aimless stuff.
 A few twisted moments manage to rise above the dreck, and my love song for Tyson is the stuff erotic nightmares are made of, but on the whole this is one of our least interesting albums.

 A ROOMFUL OF SEXINESS (2001)